Interfaces

 Appearance

-• Title and Subtitle properties that determine how items of the designs are labelled.
+Title and Subtitle - these can affect how the items of those designs are labelled.

 Geometry types

 Like designs, every interface has a Geometry attribute that can store coordinate data.
+This lets you record an item's location and shape.
 By default, the attribute is optional and accepts any geometry types (e.g. point, line, polygon).

-Alternatively, you can configure an interface's properties to make geometry Required, so that a value must be entered when creating/editing items of a design that implements the interface.
-You can also limit the types of geometry that can be stored, including none.
+Alternatively, you can configure an interface's properties to make geometry Required, so that a value must be entered when creating/editing items of any design that implements the interface.
+You can also limit the types of geometry that can be stored in those items.

 Context